sakshi26-97/web-scrapping---selenium-and-bs4/README.md

-# web-scrapping---selenium-and-bs4
+# web-scrapping
-Web scraping to a website is done using selenium and beautiful soup
+A website is scraped using selenium and beautiful soup.